IMG_7280IMG_7280

 upgraded

-Full sacks of horn from the southern hemisphere arrived in Pays d’Olmes.
+Whole sacks of horn from the southern hemisphere arrived in Pays d’Olmes.
 The raw material was first sawn into sections, then heated by the biscayeur (a skilled worker who represented the elite of the profession) to be flattened into slabs into which the various comb sizes were then traced.
-In the final stages, the comb teeth were trimmed, polished and then packed.
+In the final stages, the comb teeth were cut, polished and packed.

 But in the 1950s, the arrival on the market of plastic came to compete with horn, mostly sourced from Africa or South America.
-Despite the recognized qualities of this natural material, which does not cause static electricity and is very gentle on hair, demand collapsed.
-The local industry, although highly mechanized, cannot adapt its production to plastic and declines inexorably.
+Despite the recognized qualities of this natural material, which does not cause static electricity and is very gentle on the hair, demand collapsed.
+The local industry, although highly mechanized, was unable to adapt its production to plastic and declined inexorably.

-Today, the transmission of this intangible cultural heritage is ensured by the musée du textile et du peigne en corne in Lavelanet, and the thousand-year-old skills of creating combs or horn objects are still employed by two passionate craftsmen.
+Today, the transmission of this intangible cultural heritage is ensured by the textile and horn comb museum in Lavelanet, and the age-old skills of creating combs and horn objects are still employed by two passionate craftsmen.

 Close